fenago/deep-learning-time-series-forecasting/chapter_25/Lab22.md

 Now that we have the data loaded into memory ready for modeling, we can define, fit, and evaluate an LSTM model.
-We can define a function named evaluate model() that takes the train and test dataset, fits a model on the training dataset, evaluates it on the test dataset, and returns an estimate of the model’s performance.
+We can define a function named evaluate model() that takes the train and test dataset, fits a model on the training dataset, evaluates it on the test dataset, and returns an estimate of the model' s performance.
 First, we must define the LSTM model using the Keras deep learning library.
 The model requires a three-dimensional input with [samples, timesteps, features].